FarronF/limerick-council-meetings/meetings/2015/02/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District - 19th January 2015.md

 ***trading tradition and bringing to life the area's central role in the 1916 Rising.***

+In proposing the motion, Cmhlr. Ó Ceallaigh indicated the importance of the Metropolitan
+---
-In proposing the motion, Cmhlr. Ó Ceallaigh indicated the importance of the Metropolitan--- District playing its part in saving historic Moore Street as a key tourist location, the history
+District playing its part in saving historic Moore Street as a key tourist location, the history

 of which should not be sacrificed for a shopping centre.